Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/VPC-Networking.md

 - It resides in a public subnet and requires an Elastic IP address.
 - Traffic from instances in private subnets is routed to the NAT gateway, which then forwards it to the internet gateway.

-**Key Characteristics**:
-- **Outbound Internet Access**: Instances in private subnets can access the internet for updates, patches, and other outbound connections.
-- **No Inbound Connections**: Prevents inbound connections from the internet, enhancing security.
-- **Elastic IP**: Requires an **Elastic IP address**, which is used for outbound traffic.

 **Use Cases**:
 - **Software Updates**: